mattux/easyget-hplip-plugin/README.md

 The _hplip-plugin_ utility is able to download (and install) the new plugin's version, but sometimes fails.
 And you have to downlad it manually, that is boring.

 This little script downloads the correct version of the plugin.
-And then launch the _hplip-plugin_ utility.
+And then launch the _hp-plugin_ utility.

 ##### Important note: